Jesseppi/jesseppi.github.io/md_content/jesseResume.md

 ***

+[comment]: # (START Job Block)

 ### Junior >> Senior Developer - Platform Team

-[comment]: # (START Job Block)

 **TechnologyOne, QLD
 Jan 2016 - Jan 2018**

 ```
-I worked within the core platform team, delivering feature libraries for internal teams to utilise.
+I worked within the Core Platform Team, delivering feature libraries for internal teams to utilise.

 My role required me to redesign how user access was implemented across the enterprise
 suite as well as how functions and their components were provisioned .
 This required me to
-me work with senior developers to map out the schema and entity relationships required to
+work with Enterprise Architects to map out the entity relationships required.
-facilitate efficient set based SQL calls which would then be packaged in an API for all
+The code had to facilitate efficient set based SQL calls which would then be packaged in an API for all
 product teams to utilise.
 Once the schema was completed I applied OO principles and TDD to
 develop the API as well as build up the user interface for system administrators to manage
 their users.

-My development stack included SQL,PostgreSQL,C#, JavaScript, HTML5, and CSS.
+My development stack included SQL, PostgreSQL, C#, JavaScript, HTML5, and CSS.
 In the
-platform team I mainly worked on server side code which is then used by proprietary
+platform team I mainly worked on server side code.
-patterns to render the client side using the MVC framework.
-My work has been a combination
-of working within these patterns to create new functional screens within the product and
-creating new code to be used by the patterns in their operation.
 ```

 #### Achievements